Pacific marten: Subspecies

 M. c. sierrae is considered a vulnerable subspecies by NatureServe.

 Distribution

 The Pacific marten has a wide but fragmented distribution throughout western North America; this distribution is thought to be a consequence of the pattern in which it colonized new areas as the ice sheets retreated.
 Its range extends from the Alexander and Haida Gwaii archipelagos south along the Pacific Northwest coast to Humboldt County, California, and east to the southern Rocky Mountains, reaching as far south as New Mexico.
 A broad hybrid zone between the Pacific and American martens is known to exist in the Columbia Mountains, as well as Kupreanof and Kuiu Islands in Alaska.
 The species is known to inhabit deciduous and coniferous forests in areas such as the Pacific Northwest of the United States, and through the Rocky Mountains and Sierra Nevada.
+In Oregon, Pacific martens occur in higher terrain due to their ability to survive larger snow levels.
+They are separated in two habitats, the coastal mountains, where they occur in lower elevations as well, and the Cascade Range, mostly in mountainous areas with pine forests, separated by more unsuitable habitat in the lowlands and valleys.

 Home range

 Males and females in northeastern California appeared to have approximately equal home range size.
 In northeastern California, movements and home range boundaries were influenced by cover, topography (forest-meadow edges, open ridgetop, lakeshores), and other Pacific marten.
 In northwestern Montana, home range boundaries appeared to coincide with the edge of large open meadows and burned areas; the authors suggested that open areas represent "psychological rather than physical barriers".